 Related chapters

-- Building Micro-Frontends - it shows how design-system architecture principles work in domain-team models with independent frontend delivery.
+- Building Micro-Frontends - shows how design-system architecture principles work in domain-team models with independent frontend delivery.

-- Micro Frontends in Action - it adds practical decomposition patterns and demonstrates how to apply shared frontend standards during SPA migration.
+- Micro Frontends in Action - adds practical decomposition patterns and demonstrates how to apply shared frontend standards during SPA migration.

-- React.js: The Documentary - it provides historical context for the component-driven model behind many modern design-system practices.
+- React.js: The Documentary - provides historical context for the component-driven model behind many modern design-system practices.

-- Vite: The Documentary - it explains why fast tooling and short feedback loops are essential for architecture standards in real team workflows.
+- Vite: The Documentary - explains why fast tooling and short feedback loops are essential for architecture standards in real team workflows.